eventOneHQ/boarding-node/README.md

 A clone of [Fastlane Boarding](https://github.com/fastlane/boarding) built with Node.js!

 # Why?
-At Filiosoft, we are building a conference app platform and we needed a way to integrate TestFlight beta invites into the platform.
+At eventOne, we are building a event app platform and we needed a way to integrate TestFlight beta invites into the platform.
 [Fastlane Boarding](https://github.com/fastlane/boarding) was great but we use Node.js primarily.
 So we created a clone of it built in Node.js and then decided to open source it.

 # Getting Started